 The aestheticisation of simple objects, the analytical perspective of the Düsseldorf photography school on the industrial structures of the coal fields, as well as the current reinterpretation of concepts of beauty, which for a long time has brought overlooked objects back into focus, is an expression of the spirit of the times.
 Suddenly, through events such as Liebe Deine Stadt! (“Love your city!”) in Cologne or the commitment of projects such as the Ruhrmoderne, the beauty in the buildings of the 1950s and 60s, which were formerly the subject of derision, is now being discovered.

-Then there is the appropriation of industrial buildings for creative use, with transformation projects the Exzenterhaus in Bochum, where a giant glass structure is placed on top of a water tower, or where a factory site is turned into the Factory Campus co-working space in Düsseldorf, or a gasometer becomes either a vast art space (in Oberhausen) or a diving pool (in Duisburg).
+Then there is the appropriation of industrial buildings for creative use: transformation projects such as at Exenter-Haus in Bochum, where a giant glass structure is placed on top of a water tower, or where a factory site is turned into the Factory Campus co-working space in Düsseldorf, or a gasometer becomes either a vast art space (in Oberhausen) or a diving pool (in Duisburg).

 A trialogue between art, fashion and design